Holidays and Personal Leave Days

 Holiday Closing Period

 Vacation-accruing Academic Personnel and TEAMS employees are eligible for four personal leave days per year (32 hours assuming full-time status).
-Personal leave days are intended to give flexibility to enable units to close during the period of December 26 to 31 when possible.
+Personal leave days are intended to give flexibility to enable units to close during the December holiday closing period when possible.
 Certain units on campus will have to remain open; this is determined on a unit-by-unit basis by a department’s vice president or designee.

-The four personal leave days will be credited to eligible Academic Personnel and TEAMS employees on December 2 of each year; however, an Academic Personnel or a TEAMS employee must be in pay status for at least a reasonable portion of his or her last scheduled workday before December 25 in order to be eligible to use these days off from work.
-An Academic Personnel or a TEAMS employee’s FTE as of December 26 should be used to determine the appropriate benefit.
+The four personal leave days will be credited to eligible Academic Personnel and TEAMS employees in the beginning of December each year; however, an Academic Personnel or a TEAMS employee must be in pay status for at least a reasonable portion of his or her last scheduled workday before December 26 (determined by the individual department) in order to be eligible to use these days off from work.
+An Academic Personnel or a TEAMS employee’s FTE as of December 27 should be used to determine the appropriate benefit.

 Employees who will be required to work due to the nature of their job duties during this period are considered “essential.”
 Employees who will be off are designated “non-essential.”

-- Non-essential TEAMS employees and Academic Personnel must use the personal leave days in full-day increments (an 8-hour day for full-time employees, a 4-hour day for .50 FTE employees, etc.) during December 26 to 31, inclusive.
+- Non-essential Academic Personnel and TEAMS employees must use the personal leave days in full-day increments (an 8-hour day for full-time employees, a 4-hour day for .50 FTE employees, etc.) during the December holiday closing period, inclusive.

 - Non-essential USPS employees may be required to use vacation leave or leave without pay, as appropriate.
 If a non-essential USPS employee does not have sufficient vacation leave to cover the time period, the employee may request advanced vacation leave and, upon request, the employee’s department is obligated to provide it.

-- Essential TEAMS and Academic Personnel employees who are required to work between December 26 and 31 may use their personal leave days in any increment (at the department’s discretion) from December 2 of each year through the end of that fiscal year.
-Please note: In the event a TEAMS or Academic Personnel employee who is initially designated essential personnel is later determined to be non-essential after using his or her personal leave days between December 2 and 24, he or she must use vacation leave or leave without pay during the December 26 to 31 period.
+- Essential Academic Personnel and TEAMS employees who are required to work during the December holiday closing period may use their personal leave days in any increment (at the department’s discretion) from December 1 of each year through the end of that fiscal year.
+Please note: In the event an Academic Personnel or TEAMS employee who is initially designated essential personnel is later determined to be non-essential after using his or her personal leave days between December 1 and 25, he or she must use vacation leave or leave without pay during the December holiday closing period.

 Departments with OPS staff may adjust work schedules either before or after the holiday break to allow OPS staff to make up work time as needed.
 Work hours for OPS are reported to the state of Florida/People First biweekly and are later evaluated over specific measurement periods to determine health benefits eligibility.
 Time off during the holiday break for OPS will result in no work hours being reported to People First for this period of time and may later impact eligibility determined by the state.